microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/signin-list.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-user-signs-in-using-mfa-which-is-triggered-by-a-conditional-access-policy-primary-authentication-is-through-fido"></a>Exemplo 1: o usuário faz logon usando MFA, que é disparada por uma política de acesso condicional.
+### <a name="example-1-user-signs-in-using-mfa-which-is-triggered-by-a-conditional-access-policy-primary-authentication-is-through-fido"></a>Exemplo 1: o usuário faz o acesso usando a MFA, que é acionada por uma política de acesso condicional.
 A autenticação principal é por meio do FIDO.

 #### <a name="request"></a>Solicitação